Keenan Allen Player Prop Bets for NFL Week 12 | Los Angeles vs. Denver 11/28/2021

 - The 233.4 yards per game the Broncos are conceding through the air makes them the NFL's ninth-ranked pass defense.

-- With 13 passing TDs allowed this season, the Broncos defense is ranked third in the NFL.
+- At 1.3 passing TDs conceded per game, the Broncos defense is ranked third in the league.

 Recent Performances